Vice President of France: Selection and duties

 The vice presidency was established at the start of the Second Republic by the Constitution of 4 November 1848, specifically its articles 45, 70 and 71.
-It was broadly inspired by the vice president of the United States, as were some other features of the new constitution, which created France’s only presidential system, with the introduction of a president, an office the First Republic had done without.
+It was broadly inspired by the vice president of the United States, as were some other features of the new constitution, which created France’s closest experiment towards a presidential system, with the introduction of a president, an office the First Republic had done without.

 The holder, however, was not elected alongside the president on a ticket, but in an indirect election by the National Assembly (legislature) within the month after the presidential election (a direct election), from a list of three names proposed by the new president.
-In order to avoid dynastic links after the toppling of the July Monarchy, members of the president’s family (“relations or kindred of the President to the sixth degree inclusive”) were barred from the office.
+In order to avoid dynastic links after the toppling of the July Monarchy, members of the president's family ("relations or kindred of the President to the sixth degree inclusive") were barred from the office.
 Like the president, the vice president could only be re-elected, or be elected as president himself, after an interval of four years.

 Also, the vice president was to step in as acting president if the president was incapacitated, but not to ascend the office if it became vacant: a new president was to be elected within a month.

 The vice president was ex officio the president of the Council of State, a position that has always been occupied by a member of the executive (today the prime minister).

 Henri Georges Boulay de la Meurthe was elected to the new office on 20 January 1849, as the preferred choice of President Louis-Napoléon Bonaparte, who had also proposed Count Achille Baraguey d’Hilliers and Alexandre-François Vivien.
-He was a devoted and discreet supporter of Bonaparte for the next three years; one biographer wrote that he was “always withdrawing, meddling in nothing, not even in his prerogatives”.
-He supported his coup of 2 December 1851; although he formally remained Vice President, the Constitution of 1848 was in effect suspended until the Constitution of 14 January 1852 came into force and abolished the office.
+He was a devoted and discreet supporter of Bonaparte for the next three years; one biographer wrote that he was "always withdrawing, meddling in nothing, not even in his prerogatives".
+He supported his Coup of 2 December 1851; although he formally remained Vice President, the Constitution of 1848 was in effect suspended until the Constitution of 1852 came into force on 29 March and abolished the office.
 He was compensated with a lifetime seat in the re-established Senate.